istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 Identity is a fundamental component of any security architecture.
 Before your applications can send their data securely, **identities** must be established for the applications.
-This "establishing an identity" process is called **identity validation** - it involves some well-known, trusted **authority** performing one or more checks on the application workload to establish that it is what it claims to be.
+This *establishing an identity* process is called **identity validation** - it involves some well-known, trusted **authority** performing one or more checks on the application workload to establish that it is what it claims to be.
 Once the authority is satisfied, it grants the workload an identity.

-Consider the act of being issued a passport - you will request one from some authority, that authority will probably ask you for several different "identity validations" that prove you are who you say you are - a birth certificate, current address, medical records, etc etc. Once you have satisfied all the identity validations, you will (hopefully) be granted the identity document.
+Consider the act of being issued a passport - you will request one from some authority, that authority will probably ask you for several different identity validations that prove you are who you say you are - a birth certificate, current address, medical records, etc. Once you have satisfied all the identity validations, you will (hopefully) be granted the identity document.
 You can give that identity document to someone else as proof that you have satisfied all the identity validation requirements of the issuing authority, and if they trust the